HenryTech12/stopwatch_using_java_gui/README.md

 #Stopwatch Application

 A simple and user-friendly Stopwatch application built using Java Swing for the graphical user interface (GUI).
-This application allows users to start, stop, reset, and record lap times.
+This application allows users to start, stop, reset.

 ##Features